 The Czech Republic at a Glance

-Moving to the Czech RepublicFotolia
+Moving to the Czech Republic

-A move to the Czech Republic takes most expats to Prague, the nation’s political, cultural and economic center.
+A move to the Czech Republic takes most expats to Prague, the nation’s political, cultural, and economic center.
 However, the Czech Republic has a lot more to offer.
 In this article, you’ll read about the country’s top expat destinations and find out more about visa requirements for the Czech Republic.

-Since the EU accession of the Czech Republic in 2004, citizens of all other member states enjoy the freedom to move to the Czech Republic without a visa.
-Citizens of most other countries must apply for a visa before moving to the Czech Republic.
-There are, however, roughly 40 states which are exempt from visa requirements through EU regulations.
-You can find a list of these countries in the Entry & Residence section on the website of the Ministry of Foreign Affairs of the Czech Republic.
-Please note, however, that a visa is always required to enter the Czech Republic for employment purposes, except for prospective Green or Blue Card holders (see below) and citizens of the EU, Iceland, Norway, Liechtenstein and Switzerland.
+Since the accession of the Czech Republic to the EU in 2004, citizens of all other member states enjoy the freedom to move to the Czech Republic without a visa.
+Citizens of most other countries must apply for a visa before they move.
+There are, however, roughly 40 states which are exempt from visa requirements if their nationals stay no longer than 90 days and their visit is not employment or business related.
+You can find a list of these countries and other visa related details in the Entry & Residence section on the website of the Ministry of Foreign Affairs of the Czech Republic.
+Please note that a visa to enter the Czech Republic is always required for employment purposes, except for prospective employees or blue card holders (see below) and citizens of the EU, Iceland, Norway, Liechtenstein, and Switzerland.

 If you are not a citizen of one of these countries, you should find out what sort of visa you require before your move.
-There are only two main categories: long-term visas and short-term (Schengen) visas.
+You must apply for your visa at a Czech mission abroad well before your move.
+There are only two main categories: long-term and short-term (Schengen) visas.
 Both can be issued for employment purposes, but they do not replace a work permit.
 In order to take up employment in the Czech Republic, you must apply for a work permit at a Czech Labor Office before applying for a visa.
-(Please see our article on working in the Czech Republic for more information.)
+For more information on this topic see our article on working in the Czech Republic.

 Your Schengen visa application should include:

-- A completed application form
+- a completed application form

-- A photograph
+- a passport-sized photograph

-- An excerpt from the penal register of the country where you have your citizenship, plus from any country where you’ve spent more than six months in the past three years
+- an excerpt from the penal register of the country where you have your citizenship, plus from any country where you’ve spent more than six months in the past three years

-- Proof of medical insurance covering you for up to €60,000 from the day you enter the Czech Republic until you commence employment there
+- proof of medical insurance covering you for up to 60,000 EUR from the day you enter the Czech Republic until you commence employment there